OliverMaximilianFrank/NeuroUrbanism_EXP/README.md

 # NeuroUrbanism_EXP
 BPN Institute of TU Berlin project in collaboration with University of Amsterdam and Hafen City Universität Hamburg.
 This research project is a interdisciplinary collaboration of Architecture, Neuroscience and Psychology.
-The main point is to investigate how different tasks in a simulated urban area changes our perception of it and how we afford it.
-The experiment was completely programmed by myself, the stimuli were made by Samuel Pahlke from Hafen City University Hamburg.
-If you want to use it, please let me know so that I can send you the 64 different Stimuli.
-One of them you can see here:
+The main point is to investigate how different tasks in simulated urban areas changes our perception and the way we execute those tasks.
+The experiment was completely programmed by myself, the stimuli were created by Samuel Pahlke from Hafen City University Hamburg.
+If one wants to use them, let me know and i can send them.

 &ensp;